jmeierk/copycat/README.md

 CopyCat offers various features, such as the creation of customized host-parasite association data and the computation of phylogenetic host/parasite trees based on the NCBI taxonomy.

-The Copycat homepage with is found here: https://www.cophylogenetics.com/
+The Copycat homepage (with an FAQ, classic standalone versions and a manual) is found here: https://www.cophylogenetics.com/

-**2022 update:**
+**Update in 2022:**

 This project is a dockerized version of Copycat, to (hopefully) solve an increasing number of compatibility issues.